Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: SFD Component Separation

-Having the $E(B-V)(\phi)$ field in SFD and the 180 WISE-based LSS templates $T_{LSS, i}(\phi)$, we then use the SDSS references $R$ to extract extragalactic statistics via cross-correlations in all these maps before the CIB reconstruction (minimizing Equation~\ref{eq:7}) can proceed.
-Instead of using the redshift-angular cross-correlation function (Equation~\ref{eq:5}), the estimators we end up applying in this work are two derived variants: a 1D one optimized for redshift tomography and a 2D one optimized for extracting angular information.
+Having the $E(B-V)(\phi)$ field in SFD and the 180 WISE plus one AKARI LSS templates $T_{LSS, i}(\phi)$, we then use the SDSS references $R$ to extract extragalactic statistics via cross-correlations in all these maps before the CIB reconstruction (minimizing Equation~\ref{eq:7}) can proceed.
+Instead of using the redshift-angular cross-correlation function (Equation~\ref{eq:5}), the estimators we end up applying in this work are two derived variants: a 1D estimator optimized for redshift tomography and a 2D estimator optimized for extracting angular information.
 The two combined carry the same information as Equation~\ref{eq:5} but are less subjected to foreground-induced bias and have cleaner covariances.
-Below we define these 2 estimators and show the measurements for SFD; the results for the 180 LSS templates are shown in Appendix~\ref{sec:extract_stats_temp}.
+Below we define these two estimators and show the measurements for SFD; the results for the $180+1$ LSS templates are shown in Appendix~\ref{sec:extract_stats_temp}.